 Take a drive along the Murray River shores to learn about the history of the river.
 See the majestic cliffs and follow the trail of signs.
 Pelicans, swans and other birds are common.

 Stop for a meal, a coffee or a picnic at scenic spots along the way.

 About 100 years ago the River Murray was a major inland highway for farmers and travelers.
 Roads were poor so paddle steamers and barges carried farm produce down the river.

 Floating shops sold goods to the farmers, delivered the mail and carried passengers.
 There were also mission boats, small fishing boats, ferries, and powerful milk launches.
 Working boats helped to build the weirs and dredges kept the river channels clear.

 Many of the towns along the river grew up around ports.
 Trading and shipbuilding companies were set up.

-Installed in February 2009, the 'River Boat Trail' is a series of 18 interpretive panels along the South Australian section of the River Murray from Border Cliffs to Goolwa and across Lakes Alexandrina and Albert.
-Each panel includes a map and information that interprets South Australia's rich heritage along the River Murray.
+The River Boat Trail includes 18 interpretive signs along the South Australian section of the River Murray from Border Cliffs to Goolwa and across Lakes Alexandrina and Albert.
+Each panel includes a map and the story of the area and its people.